 After some 25 years service in the UK and a further 12 years service with Coastguard Taranaki, “Westgate Rescue” was sold.

-Shortly before “Westgate Rescue” sailed from Port Taranaki for the last time, the Unit’s new rescue vessel “Todd Energy Rescue” was commissioned on 3 November 2012.
+The Unit’s current rescue vessel “Todd Energy Rescue” was commissioned on 3 November 2012.
 The vessel’s name recognises the lead sponsor behind the acquisition of this New Zealand designed and built AMF 1170 Quick Response Vessel (QRV).